 - following a healthful diet, as this can boost overall well-being

-- find out about insurance coverage and whether they are eligible for Medicaid assistance
+- checking insurance coverage and eligibility for Medicaid assistance